SAPHNELO- anifrolumab-fnia injection, solution

 Anifrolumab-fnia is a type I interferon (IFN) receptor antagonist, immunoglobulin G1 kappa (IgG1κ) monoclonal antibody that is produced in mouse myeloma cells (NS0) by recombinant DNA technology.
 The molecular weight is approximately 148 kDa.

-SAPHNELO (anifrolumab-fnia) injection is a sterile, preservative‑free, clear to opalescent, colorless to slightly yellow, solution for intravenous use.
-SAPHNELO contains anifrolumab-fnia at a concentration of 150 mg/mL in a single-dose vial.
+SAPHNELO (anifrolumab-fnia) injection is a sterile, preservative‑free, clear to opalescent, colorless to slightly yellow, solution in a single-dose vial for intravenous use.

 • 12 CLINICAL PHARMACOLOGY